Is arthritis pain affecting your cat’s quality of life?

-What are the symptoms of arthritis pain in cats?
+What are the signs of arthritis pain in cats?

 • Trouble walking or running